 Administrative Personnel Allowance to Populated Joint Venture Rules

-By having administrative employees you’re the business entity will still be considered an unpopulated joint venture.
+- By having administrative employees, your business entity will still be considered an unpopulated joint venture.

 Other Changes to the SBA Joint Venture Rules

-The new rule is more aggressive as to the requirements for joint venture government contracts (JV) to ensure that non-disadvantaged contracting firms do not unduly benefit from the 8(a) BD program.
+The new rule is more aggressive as to the requirements for joint venture government contracts to ensure that non-disadvantaged contracting firms do not unduly benefit from the 8(a) SBA Small BD program.

 Unpopulated Joint Venture – Percentage of Work Allowed